SFDO-Tooling/CumulusCI/docs/config.rst

 Of this flow's four steps, the first three are themselves flows, and the last is a task.

 All *non-negative numbers and decimals* are valid as step numbers in a flow.
 You can add steps before, between, or after existing flow steps.

-Example: ``dev_org``
+The following shows examples of values that you would use for the various scenarios:

 * Add a step *before* step 1 by inserting a step number greater than or equal to zero and less than 1 (such as 0, 0.3, or even 0.89334).
 * Add a step *between* steps 2 and 3 by inserting a step number greater than 2 or less than 3.
 * Add a step *after* all steps in the flow by inserting a step number greater than 4.

-You can also add an additional log line output during the execution of a flow.
+You could also customize the ``dev_org`` flow to output an additional log line as its final step:

-Example: ``dev_org``

 .. code-block:: yaml